 If you've ever gawked at the display case at a Japanese bakery — all those magically perfect cakes and pastries! — you won't believe how easy it is to make some of them at home.
 And if you've never been to a Japanese bakery, get ready to be blown away.

 At this point in the culinary history of the world, Western cooks are plenty familiar with soy sauce and sweet and sour sauce.

 Noodles were invented in China 4,000 years ago.
 And lucky for us, over 4,000 years, LOTS of different varieties have come to be — each one more delicious than the last.

 If you want perfect dumplings (you know you do), you're gonna need to learn how to use a traditional bamboo steamer.
 It's a basic but essential cooking method.

 In this last lesson, Beni introduces you to the world of cabbage wraps with Korean-style tofu and cabbage.
 See how to prepare and cook tofu, remove cabbage leaves and prepare them for wrapping.
 And if cabbage isn’t your favorite, Beni's got you covered ... with rice paper!

 A good stir-fry recipe is the ultimate saucy, spicy cure for a crazy weeknight.
 Even when you really don't feel like cooking, this fast, flavorful dish is basic enough to crank out in 20 minutes, and it's way better for you than takeout.

-Whether you want to slice it onto your sushi or steep it into tea, this super-nutritious root veggie is an awesome thing to have on hand.
-And it's about time you stop buying it, and start growing it!
-Ginger really is the perfect indoor potted herb: It’s very low-maintenance, loves partial sunlight, and you can use parts of it at a time, leaving the rest in the soil to continue growing.
-Besides, it's delicious!
+Whether you want to slice it onto your sushi or steep it into tea, this super-nutritious root veggie is awesome to have on hand.
+It's also the perfect indoor potted herb: it’s very low-maintenance, loves partial sunlight and you can use parts of it at a time, leaving the rest in the soil to continue growing.